nils-emmenegger/dmoj-submit/README.md

 ### config

-This operation will allow you to configure dmoj-submit to remember your API token and language preferences.
+This operation allows you to configure dmoj-submit to remember your API token and language preferences.
 Previously set defaults may be overwritten by running the command again.

 ### list-languages

-dmoj-submit will list languages supported by DMOJ in alphabetical order.
+dmoj-submit lists languages supported by DMOJ in alphabetical order.
 This helps determine what language key corresponds to your desired language.

 To see all subcommands and options, you can use the `help` subcommand, e.g. `dmoj-submit help` or `dmoj-submit help config`.